Sugam721/Biwah-Bandhan/README.md

 Bibha Bandhan

 Bibha Bandhan is a matrimonial mobile application designed to connect individuals for marriage, combining modern technology with traditional practices.
-It offers AI-powered matchmaking, kundali compatibility checks, and secure user management.
+It offers kundali compatibility checks, and secure user management.

 Features

 User Profiles: Create and manage detailed personal profiles.

-Matchmaking: AI-powered suggestions based on preferences and compatibility.
+Matchmaking:Suggestions based on preferences and compatibility.

 Kundali Matching: Integrates traditional astrology for accurate partner matching.